6.3 Parenting Capacity and Mental Illness: Guidance

 If there is an imminent danger to the person or others, including a child, the police must be contacted.

 Consideration should be given to a referral to Early Help in order to provide additional support and safeguard children at an early stage.
+Early Help in Buckinghamshire is now provided by the Family Support Service.

 Triggers that indicate referral to Children’s Social Care are listed below.
 However, this is not an exhaustive list and is provided to assist professional decision-making.